wso2-extensions/esb-connector-salesforce/connector/docs/README.md

 To get started with the connector, go to [Configuring Salesforce Operations](config.md).
 Once you have completed your configurations, you can perform various operations with the connector.

 ## Additional information
 For general information on using connectors and their operations in your ESB configurations, see [working with Connectors](https://docs.wso2.com/display/EI611/Working+with+Connectors).
 To download the connector, go to [https://store.wso2.com/store/assets/esbconnector/details/salesforce](https://store.wso2.com/store/assets/esbconnector/details/fbb433b5-4d74-4064-84c2-e4b23c531aa2), then click **Download Connector**.
-Then you can [add and enable the connector](https://docs.wso2.com/display/EI620/Working+with+Connectors+via+the+Management+Console) in the ESB Profile of WSO2 EI.
+Then, you can [add and enable the connector](https://docs.wso2.com/display/EI620/Working+with+Connectors+via+the+Management+Console) in the ESB Profile of WSO2 EI.

 | | Connector Version | Tested SOAP API Versions | Tested EI Versions |
 | ------------- | ------------- | ------------- | ------------- |